 Sheen highlights the architectural details of the molding and trim areas and other woodwork.
 This finish is also washable.
 That’s important if you think about what you touch in the bathroom and areas that you can’t help but handle often — it’s usually the trim around the door.
 Extra makeup, hand lotion, and little children’s sticky finger residue all wash off nicely if you use sheen.

 - White: You can’t go wrong with crisp, clean white.
 This gives you a cool color palette.
 If you want to go a bit warmer because shiny white can be antiseptic looking, go for an off-white.

 - Cool, dark colors: Accent white walls with or hunter green trim.

-- Pastels: Pretty pastels are on trend and you can highlight with different paint on the trim.
-Softer colors, such as pastels or softer tones of white and green are calming, but satin and sheen are still reflective so it’s calm, not dull.
+- Pastels: Pretty pastels are on trend, and you can highlight them with different paint on the trim.
+Softer colors, such as pastels or softer tones of white and green, are calming, but satin and sheen are still reflective, so it’s calm, not dull.